Open water swimming at the 2015 World Aquatics Championships – Team: Results

 The race started at 12:00 MSK on 30 July.
 It took place in the Kazanka River, Kazan, Russia.

 Swimmers swam close to their teammates to take advantage of drafting effects.
-Germany won gold, defending their title with a time of 55:14.4, and then Brazil and the Netherlands tied for second, both swimming a time of 55:31.2.
+Germany won gold, defending their title with a time of 55:14.4.
+There was an issue with Brazil's timing chip, meaning the officials convened for ten minutes after the race to calculate their time.
+Brazil and the Netherlands tied for second, both swimming a time of 55:31.2.

-Germans Christian Reichert and Isabelle Härle were also part of the team that won the event in 2013, meaning they won a gold medal in this event in two consecutive championships.
+Germans Isabelle Härle and Christian Reichert were also part of the team that won the event in 2013, meaning they won a gold medal in this event in two consecutive championships.

 The World Open Water Swimming Association called the closeness of the race "remarkable", as Brazilians Allan do Carmo and Ana Marcela Cunha, and the Netherlands' Ferry Weertman and Sharon van Rouwendaal all swam exactly the same time of 55:31.2.
+Due to the tie, it was the first event of this championships where no bronze medal was awarded.